 It's no secret that I like to bake cakes year round, but there's something about red velvet cake in the summer that doesn't appeal to me.
 By Valentine's Day, I'm usually done with it until the fall.
-But this year I wanted to make a version that felt a bit lighter, more appropriate for the summer months.
-I started with the recipe I traditionally use, researched lots of other recipes, and determined the ways in which I wanted to alter the texture and color (wanting more of a clear red than a deep red) and reduce some of the tanginess that I love in the winter.
+But this year I wanted to make a version that felt more appropriate for the summer months, namely a cake to be served cold.
+I started with the recipe I traditionally use, researched lots of other recipes, and determined the ways in which I wanted to alter the texture and presentation.

 But the real find was this whipped cream cheese frosting recipe that I'd pinned.
 It seemed like a good alternative to the traditional cream cheese frosting, so I made my recipe changes based on the frosting - which meant I needed the contrast of a slightly sturdier cake than what I typically make.
 The problem, of course, with sturdier red velvet cakes is that they tend to be dry.
 I could have made an oil based cake, but I find I can always taste the oil, which I don't like.
-So I did an experiment and mixed butter with a smaller amount of oil.
-It worked, as did the frosting.
+So I did an experiment and mixed butter with oil.
+It worked (perhaps because it's served cold), as did the frosting.

-This cake is good at room temperature, but I really appreciate it cold.
+This cake is good at room temperature, but I really appreciate it cold (take it out of the refrigerator 10-15 minutes before serving).
 And while you might be tempted not to split your cake layers, I think it provides the right balance of frosting to cake.
-To make it easier, I refrigerated my cake layers after they'd fully cooled (wrapped in plastic wrap) and split them with a knife while they were still cold.
-But if that feels too difficult, you can always bake four thinner layers (you'll just have to experiment with the cooking time).
+To make it easier, I refrigerated my cake layers after they'd fully cooled, wrapped in plastic wrap, and split them with a knife while they were still cold.
+But if that feels too difficult, you can always bake four thinner layers.
+You'll just have to experiment with the cooking time.

 Finally, a red velvet I can live with in July.